confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

   layers->ip->src, count(*) as count_connection_reset
 ```

-Next we tell ksqlDB where to source the events from to build the table, in this case, the `network_traffic` stream we defiend above.
+Next we tell ksqlDB where to source the events from to build the table, in this case, the `network_traffic` stream we defined above.

 ```sql
 FROM network_traffic
 ```

-Because the stream of packet capture events is continunous, we need a way to aggregate them into a bucket that is both meaningful to our business case and useful enough to perform calculations on.
+Because the stream of packet capture events is continuous, we need a way to aggregate them into a bucket that is both meaningful to our business case and useful enough to perform calculations on.
 Here, we want to know if within a given period of time, there are a large number of connection reset events, so let's tell ksqlDB we want to create a window of events based on time.

 ```sql
 WINDOW TUMBLING (SIZE 60 SECONDS)